CsabaDu/CsabaDu.DynamicTestData.Core/README.md

 	- *TestDataThrows.cs*
 	- *TestDataFactory.cs*

-Purpose: provide the smallest possible dependency surface for library authors, adapters and implementers who only need contracts and DTOs.
+**Purpose**: provide the smallest possible dependency surface for library authors, adapters and implementers who only need contracts and DTOs.

 ---